 Also in the cast is Judith Roberts as “The Matriarch” and she is, of course, brilliant as always.

 Check out The Last Thing Mary Saw on Shudder!

 The Last Thing Mary Saw is written and directed by Edoardo Vitaletti.
 This is his feature film debut after his short film (which he also wrote and directed) called God Is Busy Somewhere Else.
 That one takes place during WW2 and is certainly one I’d like to check out now.

 It seems that religion and God tends to play a part in his stories but often in unexpected ways.
 Mostly, it seems that he focuses on how terribly human beings can treat one another all while claiming to live by and follow the word of God.

 I was extremely impressed with the story of The Last Thing Mary Saw and while the LGBTQ element hits close to home for me, I also enjoy the movie as a whole in general.

 Impressive performances, a simple story, and some very well-timed turns of events.
 I don’t want to call them plot twists because you simply see things evolve along with the characters.
 You should definitely check out this one if you enjoy storytelling at its finest.

-The Last Thing Mary Saw has a world premiere at Fantasia 2021.
-It will also be out on Shudder in early 2022.
+The Last Thing Mary Saw had a world premiere at Fantasia 2021.
+It will also be out on Shudder on January 20, 2022.